 Communication - one mainstay in the life of a social science professional is the presentation of ongoing research usually to a group of stakeholders.
 Similar to careers in public relations, social science professionals should have the ability to communicate effectively and convey important ideas and concepts.
 Holders of a communications degree would do well in this field, should they choose to switch tracks.

 Starting a career in social science requires earning at least an Associate of Arts or Associate of Science in Social Science degree.
 A significant number of students enroll in an associate's degree program to gain a broad academic background in history, psychology, geography, public relations, and communication before moving on to a four-year bachelor's degree program.
 Depending on your career objective for social science, the associate's and bachelor's programs both provide the fundamental knowledge required to perform research.

-Entry-level jobs for social science associate’s degree graduates can be in administration and public policy, government services, behavioral services, education and training, and other functioning agencies of society.
-Since the education of social science students encompass a unique mix of disciplines, associate’s and bachelor’s degree holders can find employment in different sectors and industries.
+Entry-level jobs for social science majors can be in administration and public policy, government services, behavioral services, education and training, and other functioning agencies of society.
+Since the education of social science students encompass a unique mix of disciplines, associate's and bachelor's degree holders can find employment in different sectors and industries.